kc8son/python_excel_driven_etl/ReadMe.md

 ## 🔮 Planned Enhancements

+- [ ] **Better error handling**: There are some additional areas where we vould do error checks and maybe gracefully exit when encountering errors
 - [ ] **Column Renaming**: Use `New_Name` column for destination column names
 - [ ] **Data Filtering**: Implement row-level filtering using `Filter` column
 - [ ] **Table Prefixes/Suffixes**: Add configurable table name modifications